How Important Are Classroom Rules?

 Also, your rules must be reasonable to the nature and cultural backgrounds of your students.

 By human nature, some rules will not be reasonable.
-For example, a rule suggesting that students should not be flying during lessons.
+For example, a rule suggests that students should not be flying during lessons.

 The cultural backgrounds of students also impact how your rules may be.
 Make rules that are not contrary to the cultural beliefs of your students.